Coordinated Universal Time: Etymology

+McCarthy described the origin of the abbreviation:

+In 1967 the CCIR adopted the names Coordinated Universal Time and Temps Universel Coordonné for the English and French names with the acronym UTC to be used in both languages.
+The name "Coordinated Universal Time (UTC)" was approved by a resolution of IAU Commissions 4 and 31 at the 13th General Assembly in 1967 (Trans.
+IAU, 1968).

 Uses

-Time zones around the world are expressed using positive or negative offsets from UTC, as in the list of time zones by UTC offset.
+Time zones around the world are expressed using positive, zero, or negative offsets from UTC, as in the list of time zones by UTC offset.

 The westernmost time zone uses UTC−12, being twelve hours behind UTC; the easternmost time zone uses UTC+14, being fourteen hours ahead of UTC.
-In 1995, the island nation of Kiribati moved those of its atolls in the Line Islands from UTC−10 to UTC+14 so that Kiribati would all be on the same day.
+In 1995, the island nation of Kiribati moved those of its atolls in the Line Islands from UTC−10 to UTC+14 so that the islands and atolls of Kiribati would all be on the same day.

 UTC is used in many Internet and World Wide Web standards.
 The Network Time Protocol (NTP), designed to synchronise the clocks of computers over the Internet, transmits time information from the UTC system.
 If only milliseconds precision is needed, clients can obtain the current UTC from a number of official internet UTC servers.
 For sub-microsecond precision, clients can obtain the time from satellite signals.

 UTC is also the time standard used in aviation, e.g. for flight plans and air traffic control.
+In this context it is frequently referred to as Zulu time, as described below.
 Weather forecasts and maps all use UTC to avoid confusion about time zones and daylight saving time.
 The International Space Station also uses UTC as a time standard.

 Amateur radio operators often schedule their radio contacts in UTC, because transmissions on some frequencies can be picked up in many time zones.